To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 Each uncrewed platform would host a different mission set, such as the ability to strike targets, conduct ISR, and conduct EW operations.
 Not only will this grant the squadron operational flexibility, but it would also, according to Secretary of the USAF Frank Kendall, lead to more specialised drone designs and, in theory, lower the overall unit cost, further achieving the USAF's goal of obtaining cost-effective mass.

-In March 2023, speaking at the Air and Space Force Association's AFA Warfare Symposium in Colorado, Kendall stated that he and the Air Force Chief of Staff, Gen CQ Brown, had told planners to assume the USAF might acquire 1000 CCAs under the logic that two CCAs would be acquired for each of the 200 NGAD platforms and 300 F-35s.
-100 drones are thought to be acquired under Incrament 1, with the 1,000 drone ballpark eyed for the future.
-Indeed, at the Air & Space Forces Association's (AFA's) Air, Space, and Cyber conference in September 2024, Kendall stated that the USAF was considering increasing the number of drones per crewed aircraft from two to possibly three or five.
+The year prior, in March 2023, speaking at the Air and Space Force Association's AFA Warfare Symposium in Colorado, Kendall stated that he and the Air Force Chief of Staff, Gen CQ Brown, had told planners to assume the USAF might acquire 1000 CCAs under the logic that two CCAs would be acquired for each of the 200 NGAD platforms and 300 F-35s.
+However, at the Air & Space Forces Association's (AFA's) Air, Space, and Cyber conference in September 2024, he stated that the USAF was considering increasing the number of drones per crewed aircraft from two to possibly three or five; which would mean up to 2,500 CCA could be acquired through all the Increments of the programme.
+Increment 2 of the CCA effort is covered in a separate programme entry on Defence Insight.

 Selection & Timeline